 As the field of game technology changes quickly, the specific technologies covered will change each year.

 - Camera based interactions for gaming

 Various advanced game interfaces will be presented, and students will investigate deeply one of these interfaces.
 Students will also read and present journal and conference papers on advanced game technologies.
 These presentations may be from remote locations using video conferencing systems.

 - Oral exam counts 40%

 Students are expected to write an individual report on a specific game technology, and perform a presentation to the class about the technology that they have investigated.
-The students are expected to implement a prototype of the game technology as part of the report.
-Thus the internal portfolio will contain a prototype, a report, and the presentation.
-All of this work is individual.
+The students can either present a prototype or conduct a literacture review for the report.
+Thus the internal portfolio will contain at least a report and the presentation.
+All of this work is individual unless permission is given to work on a larger topic as a group.
 Without the presentation the student will not pass the portfolio.

 The oral exam will cover all the topics covered and the presentations from the students.